yogso/music-generation/README.md

 Instructions:

--Open the Music_Generation_Main.ipynb file and click on "Open with Colab".
+-Open the Music_Generation_Main.ipynb file and click on the "Open in Colab" button.

 -When trying to run the file you will be asked if you want to create a copy in Google Drive, accept and open the generated copy with colab.

--Run the cells of the file in the established order
+-Run the cells of the file in the established order.